amaierhofer/rails2use/README.md

 # Rails2use

-converts all rails model to a UML file written in USE (UML-based Specification Environment).
+Extracts all rails model to one UML file written in USE (UML-based Specification Environment).

 ## Installation